mCodex/react-native-sensitive-info/website/docs/android_options.md

 Android specific configurations

-## sharedPreferencesName
+## keystoreKey

 You can choose the shared preferences' name which you want to use.
-Otherwise, the default is **shared_preferences**
+Otherwise, the default is **keystore**

 ## showModal & strings